nomeera/nomeer_robot_ros2/README.md

 # Nomeer Robot

 ## Overview
-The **Nomeer Robot** is a custom robot designed using ROS 2.
+The **Nomeer Robot** is a diff robot designed using ROS 2.
 This project includes two main packages:

-1. **robot_description** - Handles the robot’s physical description and Gazebo integration.
+1. **robot_description** - Handles the robot’s physical description and Gazebo, Rviz integration.
 2. **teleop_twist_keyboard** - Enables manual control of the robot using keyboard inputs.

 ---